jrminter/tips/ImageJ/imagej_groovy.md

 Fiji and ImageJ2 are rapidly developing and have a different object model and syntax than legacy ImageJ1.
-But I have a lot of Jython functions in a library (`jmFijGen.py`) that is maintained under version control (git) and copies "live" in `Fiji.app/jars/Lib` and so these functions can be called and reused in jython scripts that are run in the script editor.
+But I have a lot of Jython functions in a library (`jmFijGen.py`) that is maintained under version control (git) and copies "live" in `Fiji.app/jars/Lib` and so these functions can be called and reused in Jython scripts that are run in the script editor.

 ## Key input from Jan Erlinger